 In Paris the terrorist movement has captured the entire city.
 Up until now, resistance flaring up locally has been bloodily repulsed.

 Seekriegsleitung War Diary, 24 August 1944

 It was on the evening of the 24th that the first Free French troops entered Paris, securing the surrender of the German commander, Gen. von Choltitz, after fighting the following day.
-On the 25th Choltitz’s superior, Generalfeldmarschall Walter Model, was apparently unaware of the situation, planning a relieving attack to allow friendly forces to escape the city and join a defence line being established to the east.
-To support the planned breakout, the bombers were to be sent against roads coming into Paris from the south.
-The object may have been either to divert attention from the attack in the north or to disrupt the flow of Allied reinforcements into the capital.
+On the 25th Choltitz’s superior, Model, was apparently unaware of the situation, planning a relieving attack to allow friendly forces to escape the city and join a defence line being established to the east.
+Model’s midday situation report for 25 August noted that: “enemy attacking our strongpoints in Paris with artillery and infantry.
+Fighting taking place everywhere.
+Three calls for surrender rejected.”
+Two hours later he relayed orders from the Supreme Command of the Armed Forces:

 The enemy pushed into central Paris as far as the Palais du Luxembourg with two armoured columns.
 Fierce fighitng in progress throughout the city with enemy troops and terrorists.
 Many fires reported.

 They’re here!
 Capitaine Brionne of the Leclerc Division, in his tank “Romilly”, is the first Frenchman to reach the Hôtel de Ville.

 At midday on Saturday the 26th, Ob.
 West reported that the situation in Paris was unclear since there had been no radio contact so far although the Panzer Lehr Division was attacking south west from Le Bourget to link up with the forces in the city.
 By the time of the evening report there was still no clarification beyond “surrounded strongpoints and pockets of resistance in combat with superior enemy.”
 Equally unclear is the basis for Model’s declaration on Saturday the 26th: